 Also, I enjoy featuring groups of stock investments that I have selected for the model stock portfolio that share similar characteristics.

 And, today’s focus is on 5 high-growth dividend stocks.
 Because each one has demonstrated high dividend growth rates during the past several years.

 Dividend stock investors, including me, can fall in love with stocks that have high dividend yields.
 Those high dividend yields are great for the passive income cash flow they provide.

 That being dividends.
 My favorite kind of passive income.

 However, high dividend yields usually come with slower dividend growth at best.
 Or perhaps, questionable dividend safety.
 And, in the worst case, the possibility of a future dividend reduction.

 Chasing High Dividend Yields

 In my younger years, I chased higher dividend yields.
-And, I still own a few dividend stocks with dividend yields greater than 5%.
+And, I still own a few dividend stocks with dividend yields of more than 5%.

 Hormel Foods (NYSE: HRL)